-- Promote legislation which provides for licensing, inspection, and strict regulation of both private and public animal shelters. - Support morally and financially organizations, legislation, and programs that focus on spaying/neutering of companion animals. - Support the humane organization in your community which is responsible for enforcing anti-cruelty-to-animals statues. - Work to educate others about the suffering caused by hoarders, individuals who may be aptly characterized as "addicted to animals."
-The public, many journalist, and even some representatives of humane organizations tend to sympathize with hoarders because they perceive them to be providing a service: keeping animals alive that would otherwise be euthanized or abandoned.
-Most people do not understood that keeping animals alive in the environment hoarders provide, invariably lead to intolerable suffering.
+- Promote legislation which provides for licensing, inspection, and strict regulation of both private and public animal shelters. - Support morally and financially organizations, legislation, and programs that focus on spaying/neutering of companion animals. - To the extent you can afford to do so, become involved in directly assisting individuals who are financially unable to have their companion animals sterilized, even if you must "do it yourself," i.e., pay the veterinary fee for the surgery and transport the animals to and from the veterinarian's office. - Support the humane organization in your community which is responsible for enforcing anticruelty-to-animals statutes. - Work to educate others about the suffering caused by hoarders, individuals who may be aptly characterized as "addicted to animals."
+The public, many journalists, and even some representatives of humane organizations tend to sympathize with hoarders because they perceive them to be providing a service: keeping animals alive that would otherwise be euthanized or abandoned.
+Most people do not understand that keeping animals alive in the environment hoarders provide, invariably lead to intolerable suffering.
 Compassion for hoarders is not misplaced if one recognizes that most of them are in desperate need of psychological help.
 What hoarders do not need is the type of sympathy and support which result in enabling them to continue harboring and acquiring ever more animals.
 It is important for those who are familiar with the "hoarder syndrome" to inform others about the consequences of this problem. - Do not deceive yourself into believing that animals for whom responsible homes cannot be found are better off warehoused than euthanized.
 Paradoxically, the animals "saved" by hoarders are usually condemned to infernal living conditions and lingering, painful deaths.